fhem/fhem-docker/README.md

 The main repository will allow you to install on any of these platforms.
 In case you would like to specifically choose your platform, go to the platform-related repository by clicking on the respective link above.

-The platform repositories will also allow you to choose more specific build tags beside the rolling tags latest, beta, and dev.
+The platform repositories will also allow you to choose more specific build tags beside the rolling tags latest or dev.

 ## Customize your container configuration